 - New investor expectations about social and environmental risks facing the company.

-- Awareness of stakeholders engagement and use of indicators of reputational capital.
+- Awareness of stakeholders engagement and uses of indicators of reputation capital.

-For C-LEVEL EXECUTIVES, the top sustainability trends in 2013 are:
+For C-LEVEL EXECUTIVES, top sustainability trends in 2016 are as follows:

 - Pursuit of alternative business strategies through IT and new service industries.